Never Gone

-Never Gone is the fifth studio album (fourth in the US) released by American vocal group Backstreet Boys as the follow up to their fourth (third in the U.S.) studio album Black & Blue (2000), after a short hiatus.
+Never Gone is the fifth studio album (fourth in the United States) released by American vocal group Backstreet Boys as the follow-up to their fourth studio album Black & Blue (2000), after a short hiatus.
 Never Gone was originally due for release in 2004, but the release date for the album was pushed to June 14, 2005, for unknown reasons.

-The album differs musically from their previous albums, moving away from teen pop into pop rock for adults.
-Unlike previous albums, the album featured only live instruments.
-The album's title track mourns the loss of Kevin Richardson's father Jerald, who is also Brian Littrell's uncle.
+The album differs musically from their previous albums, moving away from teen pop into pop rock tendencies.
+Unlike previous albums, it featured only live instruments.
+The album's title track mourns the loss of Kevin Richardson's father, Jerald, who is also Brian Littrell's uncle.
 It sold over 3 million copies worldwide.